House of Paigah: History

-Abul Khair Khan had two sons, his first Abul Barakat Khan Imam Jung II was shot to death during lifetime of his father while inspecting the fort near Poona, which was captured from Maratha; he is buried in Burhanpur.
-His second son Abul Fateh Khan joined the services of Nizam II and was regarded as the head of Paigah.
-Paigah family.
-Appointed to a mansab of 7,000 zat and 5000, sowar 1777, prom. to 9,000 sowar and a Paigah contingent of 12,000 troops 1781.Received the Naubat, Naqara and Mahi Maratib (ensigns of royalty).
-Constructed Nai Haveli 1201H (1782 AD).
-Abul Fatah Khan died at Pongel while on his way to face Tipu Sultan during the 2nd Mysore War on 1 January 1791.
-Abul Fatah Khan was interred at Paigah tombs beside dargah of Beranashah Saheb.
-His titles at the time of his death were: Abul Fateh Khan, Abul Khair Khan II, Tegh Jung, Shums-ud-Dowlah, Shums-ul-Mulk, Shums-ul-Umara I. He was survived by his son Muhammad Fakhruddin Khan and daughter Bibi Najeeba.(Commanded Battles: Battle of Udgir 1760 AD against Balaji Baji Rao Peshwa III,accompanied Nizam Ali Khan Asaf Jah II in all his campaigns,Commanded Campaign Adoni against Tipu Sultan 1200 H (1781 AD), Battle of Nirmal 1783 AD against Ehtasham Jung (Zafar ud Dowla Dhaunsa).
+Abul Khair Khan had two sons.
+The elder son, Abul Barakat Khan Imam Jung II, was shot to death during the lifetime of his father while inspecting the fort near Poona, which was captured from Maratha; he is buried in Burhanpur.
+His second son, Abul Fateh Khan, joined the services of Nizam II.
+Regarded as the head of Paigah family, he was appointed to a mansab of 7,000 zat and 5000, sowar 1777, prom. to 9,000 sowars and a Paigah contingent of 12,000 troops in 1781 and received the Naubat, Naqara, and Mahi Maratib (ensigns of royalty).
+He constructed Nai Haveli in 1201H (1782 AD).
+He died at Pongel while on his way to face Tipu Sultan during the 2nd Mysore War on 1 January 1791.
+He is interred at Paigah Tombs beside the dargah of Beranashah Saheb.
+His titles at the time of his death were: Abul Fateh Khan, Abul Khair Khan II, Tegh Jung, Shums-ud-Dowlah, Shums-ul-Mulk, and Shams-ul-Umara I. He was survived by his son Shams-ul-Umra I and daughter Bibi Najeeba.
+He commanded the Battle of Udgir (1760 AD) against Balaji Baji Rao Peshwa III, accompanied Nizam Ali Khan Asaf Jah II in all his campaigns, commanded the Campaign Adoni against Tipu Sultan (1200 H (1781 AD)), and the Battle of Nirmal (1783 AD) against Ehtasham Jung (Zafar ud Dowla Dhaunsa).

-After Abul Fateh's death in 1791, his son Fakhruddin Khan inherited the estates and titles.
+After Abul Fateh died, his son Fakhruddin Khan inherited the estates and titles.
 He was given the title Amir-e-Kabir, which meant Head of the Nobles.
-He also married the daughter of Asaf Jah II, Sahebzadi Bashirunissa Begum in 1797.
-Thus began the tradition of marrying the Nizam's daughters to young men of the Paigah family.
+He also married the daughter of Nizam Ali Khan, Asaf Jah II Sahebzadi Bashirunissa Begum in 1797.
+Thus began the tradition of marrying Nizam's daughters to young men of the Paigah family.

-Fakhruddin Khan's grandson through his third son was Sir Asman Jah, Jah had one son Moin-Ud-Dowlah Bahadur Asman Jah who had 14 sons and 7 daughter, Fakhruddin Khan's fourth son Rasheeduddin Khan had two sons, Viqar-ul-Umra and Khurshid Jah.
+Fakhruddin Khan's grandson through his third son was Sir Asman Jah.
+Jah had one son Moin-Ud-Dowlah Bahadur Asman Jah who sired 14 sons and 7 daughters.
+Fakhruddin Khan's fourth son Rasheeduddin Khan had two sons, Viqar-ul-Umra and Khurshid Jah.